Michael Massey Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 22nd-ranked team ERA across all MLB pitching staffs (4.59).
+- The Pirates have a 4.56 team ERA that ranks 21st among all MLB pitching staffs.

-- Pirates pitchers combine to allow the seventh-fewest home runs in baseball (142 total, 1.1 per game).
+- The Pirates give up the seventh-fewest home runs in baseball (142 total, 1.1 per game).

+- The Pirates will send Selby (1-0) out for his second start of the season.

+- His last time out was on Saturday against the Chicago Cubs, when the right-hander tossed two scoreless innings without giving up a hit.

 © 2023 Data Skrive.
 All rights reserved.